+Theore

-There was also a question about whether Metro Parks is involved in the William Edmondson project on which the soccer team owns the land.
-It was originally purposed for a soccer field, but the community wants a basketball court.
-There are questions surrounding the project, but Metro Parks isn't involved.
+land.
+I was also a question about whether Metro Parks is involved in the William Edmondson project on which the soccer team owns the was originally purposed for a soccer field, but the community wants a basketball court.
+There are questions surrounding the , but Metro Parks isn't involved.

+projec , but metter and sir timelica.